3 wellness products that improved my beauty sleep quality

 So recently, as part of my self-care practice, I made it my personal goal to focus on learning and discovering ways to improve my sleep quality.
 I tried several methods and bought different products to try.
 In this blog post, I’m narrowing it down to the 3 wellness products that I’ve found to be the most effective and believe can be worth a try if you’re looking for ways to improve your sleep quality, too.

-Coop Home Goods pillow.jpg
+1. An adjustable pillow by Coop Home Goods

 With a blend of memory foam and microfiber, this pillow by Coop Home Goods has significantly improved my sleep quality the past few weeks.
 The one I got is The Original, which suits back and side sleepers.